saadatzi/crowded/docs/panel/crowded-panel.doc.md

 - *Super Admin*(s)
   - Has access to almost anything, can view/alter all the information and can assign permissions to others
 - *Agent*s
-  - They are technically at the lowest level of this hierarchy, they can sure manage their own work but they can't alter/view others' (eg. an agent doesn't/shouldn't have access to financial reports from another agent)
+  - They are technically at the lowest level of this hierarchy, sure they can manage their own work but they can't alter/view others' (eg. an agent doesn't/shouldn't have access to financial reports from another agent)
 - *Organization Admin*s
-  - Agent's can be promoted to be the manager of the *organization* they're currenty assigned to, by that, they'll become able to not only doing they're own job, but alter/viewing other agents' work as long as they'r on the same organization.
+  - Agent's can be promoted to be the manager of the *organization* they're currently assigned to, by that, they'll become able to not only doing they're own job, but alter/viewing other agents' work as long as they're on the same organization.

 this might sound a bit confusing,
 ___

 ## What is an organization?
-An organization is basically a group where admins belong to, defined in it's own place, partitionning *finances*, *events* etc.
+An organization is basically a group where admins belong to, defined in it's own place, partitioning *finances*, *events* etc.
-Cnsidering *organization X* as an example, *X* is in fact the name of a corporation, typically holding a many event's every month, Well, not all their events are held by a single person and more important than that, *X* cannot create a new event cause it's not an *admin*!, it's an *organization*, therefore *X* can have many *agents*/*organization-admins*, so that the information will be managed (by the organization-admin) and will be altered/views by the agents of it's own.
+Considering *organization X* as an example, *X* is in fact the name of a corporation, typically holding a many event's every month, Well, not all their events are held by a single person and more important than that, *X* cannot create a new event cause it's not an *admin*!, it's an *organization*, therefore *X* can have many *agents*/*organization-admins*, so that the information will be managed (by the organization-admin) and will be altered/views by the agents of it's own.

 **summary**
 - Organization X